MiRitter87/trading-cockpit-backend/README.md

 Besides master data management, the application retrieves quotation data using third-party data providers.
 It generates charts, crawls the database of instruments and quotations providing specific result sets and is able to interpret price and volume behavior of instruments.
-The features are described in more detail in the following sections.

-### Price Alerts
-A price alert notifies the user if the price of an instrument reaches a certain threshold.
-There are two types of alerts.
-One alert informs you if a price is equal or higher than your defined price.
-The other type informs you if the price is equal of lower your defined price.
-The backend queries stock quotes cyclically to check if the defined threshold has been triggered.
-If requested, an E-Mail is sent to a recipient when an alert has been triggered.

-### Instruments
-Instruments are tradable assets that come in different forms like stocks or ETFs.
-Currently instruments of type 'stock', 'etf', 'sector','industry group' and 'ratio' can be managed.

-### Lists
-Lists allow you to organize sets of instruments.
-The list feature allows you for example to reproduce ETFs or stock indexes.
-Lists are used by the scan functionality to scan and screen all instruments of multiple lists.
-Lists are also used in the context of statistical charts.

-### Scans
-A Scan consists of multiple lists that have instruments defined in them.
-The scan process queries historical price and volume data of the instruments using third-party data providers.
-Indicators are then calculated and the instruments are ranked according to their performance of the past year.
-The backend offers multiple templates to filter the scan results by different characteristics.
-For example stocks can be filtered that have advanced on above-average volume.
-Ratio data are not queried from a third-party data provider.
-Instead they are calculated locally within the application based on existing instrument data.

-### Dashboard
-The Dashboard aims to provide a meta overview of the current state of the market.
-At the end of the scan process, statistical data of the instruments are calculated.
-Those statistics are exposed as tabular data.

-### Charts
-The application generates a multitude of charts for its instruments and lists.
-Those charts mainly fall into two categories: statistical charts and price/volume charts.

-### Health Check
-The application provides a knowledge-based system to interpret the price and volume behavior of instruments.
-Instruments can be analyzed according to roughly 20 time-tested rules to gauge their health.
-Those rules are grouped into three profiles: up-trend confirmations, up-trend violations and selling into strength.

 ## Technology